New Regulations come in to law on 25th May 2018, on how we manage your personal information.

 These are run every Tuesday afternoon at the main surgery.
 Patients with asthma (including children) and chronic chest problems will be sent appointment either yearly (in the month of their birth) of six monthly in between.
 We also regularly recall patients with chest problems by sending written appointments.
 If you receive a suggested appointment time but are unable to keep it, please contact reception so a more convenient time can be arranged.

-Asthma clinics are run by our Nurse Practitioners, Clinical Pharmacist and Assistant Practitioners with special training in chest problems, they are all supported by Dr Thorogood.
+Asthma clinics are run by our Nurse Practitioners, Clinical Pharmacist and Assistant Practitioners with special training in chest problems.
 We have specialised diagnostic equipment and a range of theraputic devices so we can accurately diagnose problems and supply medication / devices suited to individual needs.
 Visit the National Asthma Campaign's website.

 St Catherine's Surgery Respiratory Lead is Sister Nicky Ingram